 In December 2016, RGC entered into a strategic relationship with Oaktree Capital Management, L.P. ("Oaktree").
-In connection with the strategic relationship, OCM Growth Holdings, LLC, a Delaware limited liability company ("OCM") managed by Oaktree, made an initial \$125.0 million capital commitment to the Company, which was subsequently increased to \$139.0 million (the "OCM Commitment").
+In connection with the strategic relationship, OCM Growth Holdings, LLC, a Delaware limited liability company ("OCM") managed by Oaktree, made an initial \$125.0 million capital commitment to the Company, which was subsequently increased to \$139.0 million (the "Initial OCM Commitment").
+On June 14, 2019, the Company accepted a capital commitment from OCM in the amount of \$112.5 million (the "Subsequent OCM Commitment and, together with the Initial OCM Commitment, the "OCM Commitment").
 OCM has granted a proxy to the Company pursuant to which the shares held by OCM will be voted in the same proportion as the Company's other stockholders vote their shares.

 In connection with the OCM Commitment, the Company entered into a stockholder agreement, dated December 15, 2016, with OCM, pursuant to which OCM has a right to nominate a member of the Company's Board of Directors for election.
 Brian Laibow was appointed to the Company's Board of Directors as OCM's representative.
 OCM also holds an interest in RGC and has the right to appoint a member of RGC's board of managers and a member of RGC's investment committee.
 Brian Laibow is OCM's initial appointee to RGC's board of managers and investment committee.
+In connection with the Subsequent OCM Commitment, the Company expects OCM to purchase additional equity in RGC.